superinsight/superinsight-page-doc/docs/operations/search.md

 # Semantic Search

 Traditional database tables only allow users to search text and numbers using keyword matching or full text search.
-By default, machine learning database tables store text and image as embeddings, making it easy for users to perfrom semantic search with simple SQL statement.
+By default, machine learning database tables store text and image as embeddings, making it easy for users to perform semantic search with simple SQL statement.

 !!! warning "Prerequisite"